CSA-RH/rosa-hcp-integration-examples/README.md

+# 🔧 IRSA + ROSA Demo: Preparation Steps

-Make sure you are located in the terraform `infra` directory and you have applied successfully applied the manifest to your infra.
+Ensure you are inside the `infra` directory where the Terraform configuration is located, and that the infrastructure has been successfully applied.

-# Preparation
-After the Terraform execution,you can log in to the created cluster with the following code snippet:
+---

+## 1. Log in to the ROSA Cluster

+Use the credentials and API URL output by Terraform to log in as `cluster-admin`:

 ```bash
 oc login -u cluster-admin \